morsheduluofc/MachineLearning/README.md

 * Naive Bayes algorithm: We find whether a user buys a product by clicking the ad on the site based on their salary, age, and gender.
 This is a cclassification problem.
 See NaiveBayes.ipynb file
 * kNN Classifier: We find the species of Iris based on four features.
 See kNNClassifier.ipynb file
 * SVM Classifer: We use the cancer dataset to classify the user.
 See SVMClassifer.ipynb file
-* Decision Tress Classifer: We use the diabetes dataset to predict the diabetes of the patients.
+* Decision Tress Classifer: We use diabetes dataset to predict the diabetes of the patients.
 See DecisionTreeClassifier.ipynb file
-* Random Forest Classifer:
+* Random Forest Classifer: We use weather dataset to predict the weather.
+See RandomForestClassifier.ipynb file